-Like many school districts, Laredo was experiencing poor cellular signal within it’s school facilities which greatly hindered their ability to contact first responders in the event of an emergency.
+Like many school districts, Laredo was experiencing poor cellular signal within it’s school facilities which greatly hindered its ability to contact first responders in the event of an emergency.

-Poor cell signal is a common issue not only encountered by academic institutions, but by all kinds of buildings, particularly those built with traditional archtitectural design.
-This type of infrastructure typically consist of building materials such as concrete and cinderblock, which weren’t originally intended to support cellular signals.
+Poor cell signal is a common issue not only encountered by academic institutions but by all kinds of buildings, particularly those built with traditional architectural design.
+This type of infrastructure typically consists of building materials such as concrete and cinderblock, which weren’t originally intended to support cellular signals.

 “DAS technology is commonly used to improve cellular reception inside buildings.
 These systems use an outdoor antenna, usually placed on the roof of a building, to capture the signal from a cell tower and then amplify and distribute that signal to antennas placed inside the building, which then rebroadcast the signal to students and faculty.”-Dean Richmond, Senior Director of Marketing for Nextivity

 The system would enhance voice and data for all four primary U.S mobile carriers and be FCC compliant for “network safe” cellular boosters.
 The ISD required (and Wytec supplied support indoor broadcast units that could be located up to 600 feet away from network units /amplifiers, have a spherical broadcast pattern, and be self-configuring and self-optimizing.

 Laredo ISD is happy with the improvements in the pilot schools and decided to expand to further schools.
 Due to the accepted purchasing process within in this project, Wytec is now qualified to offer a “no-bid-process” to all Central Texas Purchasing Alliance members.

 Here’s what Miguel Munoa, the district’s technology superintendent had to say about the solution.